JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

 netlist it already STAs, cached to `area_cache/` alongside `path_delay_cache/` (own `PYPELINEC_AREA_CACHE_DIR`, own version, so an STA-only cache bump can't invalidate it and vice versa).
-A `--no_hier_syn` build like the one above therefore leaves every touched leaf area-cached as a side effect, even though `--no_hier_syn` disables the delay estimate-vs-measure fallback. `SYN.WRITE_AREA_ESTIMATE_FILE` prints one `Estimated area: ...` line (cheap, hierarchy-summed from that cache) next to the existing `Estimated register usage: ...` line, and any real whole-design confirmation/sweep synthesis additionally prints the exact `Measured area:
+A `--no_hier_syn` build therefore leaves every touched leaf area-cached as a side effect, even though `--no_hier_syn` disables the delay estimate-vs-measure fallback.
+`SYN.WRITE_AREA_ESTIMATE_FILE` prints one `Estimated area: ...` line (cheap, hierarchy-summed from that cache) next to the existing `Estimated register
-...` from its own mapped netlist.
+usage: ...` line, and any real whole-design confirmation/sweep synthesis additionally prints the exact `Measured area: ...` from its own mapped netlist.
 See `docs/DEVICE_MODELS_DESIGN.md`'s area section for the full model, its accuracy, and its known limits.

-New (default `HIER_SYN_MODE == "leaf"`): only functions whose delay *genuinely requires* synthesis get a run:
+Default (`HIER_SYN_MODE == "leaf"`): only functions whose delay *genuinely requires* synthesis get a run:

 - raw HDL leaves (adders, muxes, raw VHDL text modules, ...), heavily disk-cached across builds;